Ktav Stam: Spiritual attitude (ktiva lishma)

 Every aspect of the process must be done lishma (לשמה), which is to say for its own sake with pure motives.
 The sofer must also be particularly concentrated upon the writing of any of the Divine Names.
 At many junctures in the process he is obligated to verbalize the fact that he is performing his action lishma.

 Form of the letters

 The K'tav Ashuri is the only permissible Hebrew script, however over the centuries in Exile some minor variations have developed.
 The two primary traditions are Ktav HaAshkenazi and Ktav HaSefardi.

-Ktav Ashkenazi is split into two categories:
+Ktav Ashkenazi is split into three categories: